sH9sh/GCP_Examples/README.md

       - --source=.
       - --trigger-http
       - --runtime=java17
-      - --entry-point com.example.GCPexamples.example5.PubSubFunction5</code>
+      - --entry-point com.example.GCPexamples.example5.PubSubFunction5

-This can then be triggered by the below command:
-<code>gcloud builds submit --config cloudbuild.yaml .</code>
+This can then be triggered by the below command: gcloud builds submit --config cloudbuild.yaml .
 <br/>

 Otherwise, add code for the function to be deployed.
 The class will implement the HttpFunction interface.
 It will use the service method which has two parameters - HttpRequest and HttpResponse.